Wayanad district: The Later Kadambas

 In the 11th century AD, Gangas were dethroned from Bayalnad by Kadamba dynasty of North Canara.
 Wayanad, called Bayalnad (Kannada) since beginning, was at that time divided into two portions – Bira Bayalnad and Chagi Bayalnad.
-One of the Mysore inscriptions (alluding perhaps to the treacherous beauty of the country, which attracted the stranger and then laid him low with malaria) says 'an adulteress with black waving curls, as adulteress with full-moon face, an adulteress with endless side-glances, an adulteress with adorned slim figure was this storeyed mansion, the double Bayalnad'.
-Kadamba Bayalnad emerged as a rule in the 11th century under their chief Raviyammarasa with Kirttipura (present Kittur town, Heggadadevanakote taluk, Mysuru, which got submerged in the backwaters of the Kabini river dam) in Punnad (Punnata) their capital.
+One of the Mysore inscriptions (alluding perhaps to the treacherous beauty of the country, which attracted the stranger and then laid him low with malaria) says "an adulteress with black waving curls, as adulteress with full-moon face, an adulteress with endless side-glances, an adulteress with adorned slim figure was this storeyed mansion, the double Bayalnad".

+Kadamba Bayalnad rule emerged in the 11th century under the chief Raviyammarasa with Kirttipura, Punnad, as its capital.
 Kanthirava (1090 CE) was described as ruling Chagi-Bayalnad.
 Iravi-Challamma (1108 CE) was the ruler of Bira-Bayalnad.

 The Western Chalukyas (Kalyani Chalukyas)

 Under emperor Tailapa II (973–997 CE) many Jain Basthis were built in south India.
 The Jain centres and agricultural villages of Wayanad came in to existence during this time.
 There are many proofs, which justify the existence of Jainism in Wayanad.